gobridgenz/challenges/5-bunny/README.md

 <summary>Tip 2</summary>

 You will need another variable `hiddenWord` to store the progress of the player.
-It should be the same length than your chosen word, but contains only `_`.
+It should be the same length than your chosen word, but it only contains: `_`.
 </details>